 MSF is bringing a similar approach to its work in the US with the launch of its COVID-19 project in Michigan.
 The team is offering three sets of activities to help protect residents and staff: assessments and general guidance to improve infection prevention and control practices, technical on-site support and training, and mental health workshops to address the high level of stress and grief that the frontline staff face every day.

 MSF is an international medical humanitarian organization with programs in over 70 countries.
 MSF teams are preparing every project where they work to be COVID-ready as the pandemic sweeps the globe.
-In the United States, MSF has COVID-19 response teams working with migrant farmworkers in Florida; helping the homeless and housing insecure in New York City; working with organizations helping vulnerable communities in Puerto Rico; and supporting Native American communities in the Navajo Nation and Pueblos.
-In Michigan, MSF focuses on supporting staff in nursing homes and adult foster care facilities for the elderly in Michigan.
+In the United States, MSF’s COVID-19 response teams worked with migrant farmworkers in Florida; helped people who are homeless and housing insecure in New York City; supported Native American communities in the Navajo Nation and Pueblos; and trained essential workers in nursing homes and adult foster care facilities for the elderly in Michigan.
 In Puerto Rico, MSF has two mobile medical teams to provide care at patients' homes or at pop-up clinics and is forming a third team to handle the rise in cases.
 These teams are also monitoring COVID-19 patients who are asymptomatic or have mild or moderate symptoms.
 MSF has started a new program in Texas providing IPC trainings to staff and residents in nursing homes and assisted living facilities.